 The Big Marble, Geraldton

-The Big Marble (our name) is a water-filled sphere located on the coast in northern Geraldton, Western Australia.
-It is really fascinating to walk around it and observe the scenery inverted in the sphere.
+The name for this is ‘Horizon’, an artwork by Lucy Humphrey, but I called it The Big Marble, and it seems like that is what many others call it too.
+It is a water-filled sphere located on the coast in northern Geraldton, Western Australia.
+It is really fascinating to walk around it and observe the scenery inverted in the sphere, and it also provides a great photo opportunity at sunset.
+At one point it broke apart, but it’s good to see it back together again.

 The Big Camera, Meckering